 |Position seniority||Level of experience required for the position|

 |Position years of experience||Level of experience required for the position in years|

-- Start and end date: Define the period for which you wish to export data (can be maximum 3 months).
-Your selection will be applied to the dates on which applications are received.
-The maximum period you are able to select is 12 months.
+▶︎ Start and end date: Define the period for which you wish to export data (can be maximum 3 months).
+Your selection will be applied to the reception date of an application.

 You can use the application data export to create your own reports for a detailed analysis of your recruiting processes.
-Depending on your settings, you can, for example, extract valuable KPIs in addition to the data contained in the Hiring Speed system report, and then analyze your time to response or time to interview, for example, or evaluate reasons for rejecting candidates, and see trends in candidates' withdrawal.
+Depending on your settings, you can extract valuable information in addition to the data contained in the Hiring Speed system report.
+Analyze your time to respond or time to interview, evaluate reasons for rejecting candidates, and see trends in candidates' withdrawal.

-Please refer to the download section at the end of this article to find a sample data set and sample calculations for these types of analysis:
+Please refer to the download section in the article's sidebar to find a sample data set and sample calculations for these types of analyses:

 - Channel Conversion: Find out which of your recruiting channels is most successful.